Nonsurgical Treatment Options for Heart Attack

 that blood flows better.
 Often, a small mesh tube called a stent is placed inside

-away artery-clogging plaque.
+or cut away artery-clogging plaque.

 Your healthcare provider may prescribe different types of medicine for you to use

 after a heart attack.
 Here’s how commonly prescribed medicines can help: